 Holidays’ tradition: the Befana, Epifania Italy

 In origin, Befana was part of the holidays’ tradition in Rome and it became well known by all Italians in the 20th century.
-We believe that the name of this character is just the translation (mispronunciation) of the Greek word Epifania, that it means appearance.
+We believe that the name of this character is just the translation (mispronunciation) of the Greek word Epifania, which means appearance.

 The Roman holidays’ tradition was concerning a gift exchange made at the beginning of January.
 It was a festivity in honor of Ianus and Strenia.
 We call ‘strenna’ a Christmas gift.
 Anyway, the kids expect some presents.